RoscaS/RoscaS.github.io/_posts/2017-05-23-Cpp-exceptions-Handling.markdown

 ---
 layout: post
 title: "Cpp: Exception handling (en)"
+subtitle: "Theory and examples about exceptions handling"
-date:   2017-05-21
+date: 2017-05-23
+author: Sol
+category: Cpp
-categories: Cpp
+tags:  Cpp exceptions
+finished: false
 ---

 # Exception handling
 When an exception is raised (using `throw`), execution of the program immediately jumps to the nearest enclosing `try` block (propagating up the stack if necessary to find an enclosing `try` block.